0xdps/sheet-alchemy/PRIVACY.md

 ### Google Sheets API

-G-ODM integrates with Google Sheets API:
+SheetAlchemy integrates with Google Sheets API:

 - **Purpose**: Reading and writing sheet data
 - **Data Shared**: Only the sheet data you explicitly access